| lingvoj.orgLinked Languages ResourcesA contribution to the Web of Databy Bernard Vatant, Mondeca | Alabama | akzSearch languages |

 Choctaw. |

-Names (more)[br] Alabamaeg[cy] Alabama [en] Alabama language [fr] Alabama [gl] Lingua alabama [hr] Alabama jezik [ja] アラバマ語 [no] Alabama [ru] Алабамский язык [es] Idioma alabama |
+| Names (more)[br] Alabamaeg[cy] Alabama [en] Alabama language [fr] Alabama [gl] Lingua alabama [hr] Alabama jezik [ja] アラバマ語 [no] Alabama [ru] Алабамский язык [es] Idioma alabama | Language type : Living

 Technical notes

-ISO 639 CodesISO 639-3 : akzLinked Data URIshttp://lexvo.org/id/iso639-3/akzhttp://dbpedia.org/resource/ISO_639:akz More URIs at sameas.org SourcesAuthority documentation for ISO 639 identifier: akzFreebase ISO 639-3 : akz GeoNames.org Country Information Publications Office of the European Union Metadata Registry : Countries and Languages |
+This page is providing structured data for the language Alabama. | ISO 639 CodesISO 639-3 : akzLinked Data URIshttp://lexvo.org/id/iso639-3/akzhttp://dbpedia.org/resource/ISO_639:akz More URIs at sameas.org SourcesAuthority documentation for ISO 639 identifier: akzFreebase ISO 639-3 : akz GeoNames.org Country Information Publications Office of the European Union Metadata Registry : Countries and Languages |